-- how you intend to use the sources; - why you need the sources; - why you cannot use sources of lower activity. - 2e Where will you store the sources when they are not in use?
+- how you intend to use the sources; - why you need the sources; - why you cannot use sources of lower activity. - Where and how will you store the open sources when they are not in use?

-Give general details of the building, room, security measures, fire alarm systems and proximity of inflammable materials, etc. Do not supply details of security arrangements.
+Give general details of the building, room, security measures, fire alarm systems and proximity of inflammable materials, etc.